-PSY 599 - Capstone Writing Course
+PSY 599 Capstone Writing Course

-In this course students follow an individualized plan of study focused on the writing of the capstone project.
-Students who transferred into the program or students who require additional time and support for the writing of the different parts of their capstone project will receive support in this course.
-In depth instruction on APA format and academic writing as applied to the capstone project will be the focus of this course.
-Students who received a grade below a B- in any of their major capstone sections (introduction, integrative literature review, psychological literature review, decision making and motivation paper, implementation and evaluation plan, and target population papers) will be required to take PSY 599 as a 1-credit course.
+In this course students follow an individualized plan of study focused on the rigor of writing the Capstone/Thesis project.
+Students who transferred into the program or students who require additional time and support for the writing of the different parts of their Capstone/Thesis project will receive support in this course.
+In depth instruction on APA format and mastery of academic writing as applied to the Capstone/Thesis project will be the focus of this course.
+Students who received a grade below a B- in any of their major Capstone sections (introduction, integrative literature review, psychological literature review, decision making and motivation paper, implementation and evaluation plan; and target population papers) will be required to take PSY 599 as a 1-credit course.
 Students receiving a grade below a B or desiring to improve their academic writing towards excellence are strongly encouraged to enroll in the course.